nüNERD

 Prep Book (6" × 9") · Black & White Woodcut

-Plutarch ended every pair with a verdict, and for almost every pair that final chapter is lost; for Theseus and Romulus, the first pair he ever wrote, it survived.
-The prep book teaches a ten- to fourteen-year-old to weigh two lives the way a historian does, handle sources that disagree, and then do the bravest thing a student of a great book can do: build a verdict, open Plutarch's own, and argue carefully where his calls do not hold up.
-It hands a reader the lost art of comparison and the standing to argue back.
+Plutarch ended each pair of lives with a verdict, but for four of his pairs that final chapter was lost, the famous Alexander and Caesar among them.
+For Theseus and Romulus, the pair that opens his Lives, it survived.
+The prep book teaches a ten- to fourteen-year-old to weigh two lives the way a historian does, handle sources that flatly disagree, and then do the bravest thing a reader of a great book can do: reach a verdict, open the master's own, and argue back where his calls do not hold up.
+It is also the fastest primer for a parent who wants to teach or discuss Plutarch: what the two lives cover, the questions the comparison turns on, and where Plutarch's own surviving verdict lands.

 Free resources